-The Group makes judgments and estimates concerning the future.
+The Group and Company make judgments and estimates concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The judgments and estimates that have a significant risk of causing a material adjustment to the carrying value of assets and liabilities within the next financial year are addressed below:

-Critical judgements in applying the Group's accounting policies
+Critical judgements in applying the Group's and Company's accounting policies